 And all the children of Israel complained against Moses and Aaron, and the whole congregation said to them, “If only we had died in the land of Egypt!
 Or if only we had died in this wilderness!
 Why has the LORD brought us to this land to fall by the sword, that our wives and children should become victims?”

 a.
-And all the children of Israel complained against Moses and Aaron: Their murmuring was directed first towards Moses and Aaron, but since these were the LORD’s leaders, they were murmuring against the LORD.
-The vision of Moses and Aaron (to lead these people into the Promised Land) is the LORD’s vision.
-Their complaint is against the LORD, even if they want to hide it by directing to Moses and Aaron.
+All the children of Israel complained against Moses and Aaron: Their murmuring was directed first against Moses and Aaron, but since these were the LORD’s leaders, they really murmured against the LORD.
+Here, the goal of Moses and Aaron (to lead Israel to the Promised Land) was the LORD’s goal.
+Their complaint was against the LORD, even if they wanted to hide this by directing the complaint against Moses and Aaron.

 ii.
-But Joshua and Caleb understood this was rebellion against Yahweh: Only do not rebel against the LORD (Numbers 14:9), and the LORD Himself knew: How long will these people reject Me?
-(Numbers 14:11)
+Joshua and Caleb understood this was rebellion against Yahweh: Only do not rebel against the LORD (Numbers 14:9).
+The LORD Himself understood this was rebellion against Him: How long will these people reject Me?
+(Numbers 14:11).

 b.
-If only we had died: The challenge of faith before the people seemed so great – and so grievous – that they would rather have died than go on with what the LORD has for them.
+If only we had died: The challenge of faith before the people seemed so great – and so dreadful – that they would rather have died than to go on with what the LORD planned for them.

-i.
-Tragically for this generation, God would give them what their rebellious, unbelieving hearts wanted.
+ii.
+Tragically for this generation of Israelites, God would give them what their rebellious, unbelieving hearts wanted.
 They would die in the desert, never making it to the Promised Land.

 c.
 Why has the LORD brought us to this land to fall by the sword: Here, they directly accused the Almighty with sin and evil towards them.
-They were angry with God, accusing Him of plotting the murder of them and their wives and children.
+They were angry with God, accusing Him of plotting to murder them and their wives and children.

 iii.
-According to the advice that some give, it is a healthy thing to be angry with God, and to let it all out, so that God and you can be reconciled, as sort of a matter of counseling therapy.
-While it is true that one may be angry with God, and should take every such feeling to God, it is wrong to ever assume or imply that such feelings are justified.
-If we are angry at God, we are in sin, because God has never done anything that deserves us being angry.
-We should honestly bring such sin before God, but never for a moment feeling it to be justified.
+According to the advice that some give, it is a healthy thing to be angry with God, to express your anger against God, so that God and you can be reconciled.
+While it is true that one may be angry with God, and true that one should take every such feeling to God, it is wrong to ever assume or imply that such feelings are justified.
+If we are angry at God, we are in sin, because God has never done anything that deserves our anger with Him.
+We should honestly bring such sin before God, but never for a moment feel it to be justified.

 d.
-That our wives and children should become victims: The unbelieving among Israel justified their unbelief on the basis of concern for their wives and children.
-Tragically, because of their unbelief they would die in the wilderness and their children – a new generation of faith – would inherit the promised land.
+That our wives and children should become victims: The unbelieving among Israel justified their unbelief based on concern for their wives and children.
+Tragically, because of their unbelief they would die in the wilderness and their children – a new generation of faith – would inherit the Promised Land.